 During the latest quarter property prices were nominally unchanged, thought they actually increased by 1.13% when adjusted for inflation.

 The Lebanese property market has experienced strong house price rises in recent years:

-Property sales transactions in Lebanon are expected to continue falling in the coming months while house prices are projected to remain flat over the same period, according to the Bank Audi.
+Property prices and sales transactions in Lebanon are expected to continue falling in the coming months, according to local property experts.

 The country’s economy and populace were ravaged during the Lebanese Civil War from 1975 to 1990.
 From the 1990s to the early-2000s, there was an uneasy calm, with external forces and militant groups occupying different parts of the country.

 In 2005, former Prime Minister Rafik Hariri was assassinated.
 Then in July 2006, the Israel-Hezbollah War erupted, which caused large-scale damage to Beirut, undoing much of the good work done in the post-Civil War reconstruction programme.
 In May 2007, the violent Nahr al-Bared conflict, the most severe internal fighting in almost two decades, exploded and ravaged some parts of the country.

 Finally in May 2008, the Doha Accord marked the end of an 18-month long political crisis.
 Local political and security conditions improved considerably, with the Lebanese government determined to pursue reforms focused on achieving economic revival, sustainable growth and political stability.

 The political stability in the country helped the economy grow strongly, with an average annual GDP growth rate of 9.2% from 2007 to 2010.